grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### --- (a depot (for repairs and pick up cargo))

 * [ ] _While at the depot, they arrange for repairs to be made, and to get the boat refueled_
-	* [ ] Explain that while this depot is constantly harassed by Authorities, it's also a critical supply line for them, so allowed to continued existing.
+	* [ ] Explain that while this depot is constantly harassed by Authorities, it's also a critical supply line for them, so allowed to continued to exist.
 	* {Maybe?
 Or maybe you have to edit the text so far so the Authorities here aren't SO brutal --- oh wait it's over the Authority line, remember?
-That's why the Authorities here are so aggressive.}
+That's why the Authorities here aren't so aggressive.}

 * [ ] _They get an offer for a clandestine cargo --- magnetic mines_
 	* [ ] {don't neglect to revise from first draft: the sub is chasing them for some OTHER reason, the magnetic mines just get piled on}